storybookjs/react-native/addons/docs/docs/docspage.md

 | Props       | component docgen props or propTypes | `propsSlot`       | React, Vue |
 | Stories     | storybook stories                   | `storiesSlot`     | All        |

+The `storiesSlot` uses the `docs.storyDescription` parameter to show a description for each story, if available.

 For more information on frameworks, see ["Framework support"](../README.md#framework-support)

 ### Title